Religious Studies (RLGN)

 RLGN 173.
 Introducing Judaism.
 3 Units.

 This "topics" course offers an introduction to the academic study of Judaism.
 Whether approached through a particular theme or as a general historical introduction, each section of this course provides students with a general introduction to the academic study of religion and basic religious literacy in Jewish religious tradition, exploring forms of it in a diversity of cultural contexts around the world.
 Section topics could include, but are not limited to: Festivals and Holy Days, Women and Gender, Jewish Ethics.
 Students may repeat the course for credit (up to 6 credits), provided that the two sections are different.
-Offered as RLGN 173 and JDST 173.
+Offered as RLGN 173 and JWST 173.
 Counts as a CAS Global & Cultural Diversity course.

 RLGN 201.
 Interpreting Religion: Approaches and Current Issues.
 3 Units.